Nitrodist/markcampbell.me/_posts/2016-04-12-setting-up-yank-to-clipboard-on-a-mac-with-vim.md

 ## Ensuring Vim is capable

-There's two things that Vim needs to be able to copy to OS X's clipboard: clipboard support and x11 clipboard support.
+If you just want to be able to copy to OS X's clipboard, you just need `+clipboard`.
+If you want X11 clipboard support, you need `+xterm_clipboard`.

 To check if they're enabled, run `vim --version` and you should see two items in there that have plus signs next to them: